igupansini/data-structures-algorithms-java/README.md

 4. Repeat until the search is found or all possibilities are exhausted.

 Binary search splits the search space with each iteration, making it very fast for large arrays (complexity O(log n)).

+### bubble sort
+Bubble Sort is a simple sorting algorithm that iterates through an array multiple times, comparing adjacent elements and swapping them if they're in the wrong order.
+This process repeats until the array is ordered.

+For each element, it compares it with all the following elements and swaps it if necessary.
+The largest value "bubbles" to the end of the array with each pass.

+- Advantages: Easy to understand and implement.
+- Disadvantages: Inefficient for large data volumes (O(n²) complexity).